SSC Meetups 2018: Times And Places

 Time: Saturday, August 11, 3:00

-Location: Meet directly in front of Hatch Memorial Shell, 47 David G Mugar Way

-Contact: jcminor[at]mit.edu
+Contact: ardeibel[at]gmail.com

 Boulder, Colorado